top of page

 • 3 min read

-One of the most common questions therapists are asked: "What is the difference between stress and anxiety?".
-We have all heard the terms being used interchangeably, which can lead to confusion about what you are experiencing.
-We are here to break this down for you, and explain practical ways you can manage each one.
+One of the most common questions therapists are asked is: "What is the difference between stress and anxiety?"
+We have all heard these terms used interchangeably, which can lead to confusion about what you might be experiencing.
+I am here to break this down for you and explain practical ways you can manage each one.

 We’ve all felt stress before—deadlines, family responsibilities, unexpected changes.
-Stress is a normal part of life, but sometimes those feelings of pressure don’t go away.
+Stress is a normal part of life.
+However, sometimes those feelings of pressure don’t go away.
 Instead, they linger, grow, and start to feel overwhelming.
 That’s when many people wonder: Is this just stress, or is it anxiety?

-Understanding the difference between stress and anxiety can help you know when it’s time to seek support, whether through lifestyle changes, coping strategies, or therapy in Sarnia.
+Understanding the difference between stress and anxiety can help you know when it’s time to seek support.
+This could be through lifestyle changes, coping strategies, or therapy in Sarnia.

 What Is Stress?